Moving to secondary school for students with additional needs

 While your child is in year 5 some things you can do include:

-• talking to friends, neighbours and your child’s primary school about school options for your child
+• talking to friends, neighbours and your child’s primary school about secondary school options for your child

-• bringing your child to school open days so you can both see what the school is like
+• taking your child on secondary school tours, to open days and information sessions so you can both see and get a feel for what each secondary school is like

 • meeting with principals

-• talking to your child’s student support group.
+• talking about your child’s transition at your student support group.

-By the time your child starts year 6 you should have a good idea about what school they may attend.
+By the time your child starts year 6 you should have a good idea about schools they might apply for.

-When your child is in year 6 you can:
+When your child is in year 6 and you have accepted an offer for a year 7 place, you can:

 • enrol them in a secondary school